-The Express Bridge Loans program provides expedited SBA-guaranteed bridge loan financing on an emergency basis in amounts up to \$25,000
+The Express Bridge Loans program provides expedited bridge loan financing from SBA-authorized lenders on an emergency basis in amounts up to \$25,000.
+These loans are generally intended to support the business while it applies for and waits to receive a disbursement of funds from an EIDL (or other longer-term financing).

+- Eligibility

-- Eligibility - Jurisdiction: Applicant must have physical presence in a state or territory where a declaration has been made.
-All 50 states are covered - Impact: Applicant must have had an operating business as of March 13, 2020, and the business must have been adversely impacted by COVID-19 - Credit Score: Minimum acceptable Small Business Scoring Service Score is 130 - Existing Relationship: Applicant must have existing relationship with lender
+- Jurisdiction: Applicant must have physical presence in a state or territory where a declaration has been made.
+All 50 states are covered - Size: Must qualify as a small business (generally < 500 employees) - Existing Relationship: Applicant must have existing relationship with lender

+- Impact: Applicant must be organized for profit and have had an operating business as of March 13, 2020, and the business must have been adversely impacted by COVID-19 - Credit Score: Small Business Scoring Service score for the business will be reviewed - Need: Credit not available elsewhere